sstevens2/ani_compare_dag/README.md

 `writeCompareDAG.py` - script that writes the `compare.dag` and `compare.dag.config` files, edit this if you need to change the DAGman config
 `writeCompareDAG.sub` - submission script for the script above

-### ISSUES
-1. `combineAll.sh` expects that the output worked properly, if it didn't you may need to come up with a new way to combine all `*.out` files in each directory - I'm now confused about this issue?
-Maybe I wanted to combine the files for the ones that worked even if some didn't?